While they do work, there are often better options, such as an evaporator cooler, mini-split, or even portable cooling units.

 They are much quieter than a window unit and cost less to operate.

-Evaporative cooling, sometimes called swamp coolers, are a good way to cool space but only works in dry climates.
+Evaporative cooling, sometimes called swamp coolers, are a good way to cool space but they only work in dry climates.

 They are cheap to run and are simple to work on.